joshuavickstrom/TarotWebapp/README.md

-# Tarot Project Readme [DRAFT]
+# Tarot Project Readme

-Welcome to [PROJECT NAME]!
-We completed this project while simulating most of the phases of the software development lifecycle.
+Welcome to Esoteria!
+We are completing this project while simulating most of the phases of the software development lifecycle.
 Please refer to the sections below and follow the links to view whatever code or documentation is of interest to you.

 ## Project Full Stack: